Treasuries Are the Safest Investment

 Not even the safest corporate bond in the world can make that claim.
 If your primary goal is to not lose your money, treasuries are for you.
 When you buy a treasury bill, bond, or note, you can rest assured your principal will be returned in a timely manner, along with all the interest that's due.
 But the fact that your principal investment is protected does not mean that treasuries are completely risk-free.
 In fact, holding treasuries poses some very specific risks like inflation risk, interest rate risk, and opportunity cost.

 If inflation rises, the value of your Treasuries investment may decline.
 This is called inflation risk.
 Consider, for example, that you own a treasury bond that pays interest of 3.32%.
 If the rate of inflation rises to, say, 4%, your investment is not “keeping up with inflation.”
 Or to put it another way, the real value of the money you invested in the bond is declining.
 You’ll get your principal back when the bond matures, but it will be worth less.

-One way of minimizing this problem is to invest in TIPS -- a Treasury Department investment vehicle called Treasury Inflation-Protected Securities -- or, alternatively, investing in mutual funds holding TIPS.
-For more about the advantages and disadvantages of mutual fund TIPS, read about pros and cons of TIPS mutual funds.
+One way of minimizing this problem is to invest in TIPS - a Treasury Department investment vehicle called Treasury Inflation-Protected Securities - or, alternatively, investing in mutual funds holding TIPS.
+For more about the advantages and disadvantages of mutual fund TIPS, read about the pros and cons of TIPS mutual funds.